- Too many Thread devices on network

 Position Border Router Centrally

 Place your Apple TV 4K or HomePod mini border router in central location away from WiFi router interference.
-Thread devices should be within 30 feet of border router for optimal performance.
+Thread devices should be within 30 feet of border router for best performance.

 Update Thread Device Firmware